spinnaker/governance/rfc/eol_kubernetes_v1.md

 ## Timeline

-Each set of milestones should be complete by the time the corresponding Spinnaker version is released.
+Each set of milestones should be complete by the time the corresponding Spinnaker or Halyard version is released.

 | Spinnaker Version | Release Window Opens | Milestones |
 |-------------------|----------------------|------------|